Banani-Rath/azure-devops-server-docs-pr/docs/command-line/tfssecurity-cmd.md

     tfssecurity /gd S-1-5-21-2127521184-1604012920-1887927527-588340 /collection:CollectionURL

 <a id="gud"></a>

 ### /gud: Change the description for a server or collection-level group

 Use **/gud** to change the description for a server-level or collection-level group.

 	tfssecurity /gud GroupIdentity GroupDescription [/collection:CollectionURL] [/server:ServerURL]

-#### Required Permissions
+#### Prerequisites

 To use the **/gud** command, you must have the Edit project-level information permission set to Allow.
-For more information, see [Permission reference for Team Foundation Server](https://msdn.microsoft.com/library/39997de5-b7fb-4777-b779-07de0543abe6).
+For more information, see [Permission reference for Azure DevOps Server](https://msdn.microsoft.com/library/39997de5-b7fb-4777-b779-07de0543abe6).

 #### Parameters